piscisvolans/piscisvolans.github.io/poetry.md

 No roadside attraction invites me to See the World's Deepest Hole

-but I stop here in dreams, on imagined, world's-end roadtrips.
+but I stop here in dreams, on imagined world's-end roadtrips.
 I turn off my car,

 zip up my parka, crunch snow and glass